-One member of the Board of Governors, Martin Redman, is designated with responsibility for Safeguarding/Child Protection and Alexandra Maule is the deputy Safeguarding/Child Protection Governor.
-The safeguarding Governors meet termly with the DSL and Deputy DSL to monitor Safeguarding procedure and policy and also to monitor any child protection cases.
+Catharine Berwick a member of the Board of Governors is designated with responsibility for Safeguarding/Child Protection.
+The safeguarding Governor meets termly with the DSL and Deputy DSL to monitor Safeguarding procedure and policy and also to monitor any child protection cases.
 Safeguarding is a standing item on the Governors' Education & Welfare Committee meeting agenda within the pastoral report and the DSL also reports to the Board of Governors termly.
-An annual audit issued by Surrey Safeguarding Children's Board is completed each year by the DSL and Safeguarding Governors and a copy is circulated to the full board of Governors to enable review of the policy and procedures and of the efficiency with which the related duties have been discharged.
+A termly data audit and an annual audit issued by Surrey Safeguarding Children Partnership is completed each year by the DSL and Safeguarding Governor and a copy is circulated to the full board of Governors to enable review of the policy and procedures and of the efficiency with which the related duties have been discharged.
 The safeguarding policy is reviewed, and approved by the Board of Governors, annually; it is updated throughout the year as required.
-The Safeguarding Governors visit school to meet with staff and students to monitor their awareness of safeguarding procedures in school.
+The Safeguarding Governor(s), visit school to meet with staff and students to monitor their awareness of safeguarding procedures in school.
 This also provides the opportunity for staff to comment on the efficacy of safeguarding procedures which helps to shape future staff update training.